-Funds contributed through Nation Builder to the Gap Fund, will be made available to selected NPO’s.
-These NPO’s have been vetted and are doing incredible work on the ground in our local communities.
+Funds contributed through Nation Builder to the Gap Fund, will be made available to a select group of vetted NPO’s.
+These NPO’s are doing incredible work on the ground in our local communities.

 Right now, South Africa’s most vulnerable people need every bit of support they can get.
 It’s perfectly understandable that we want to focus on our own survival – but it’s vital that all of us, businesses and individuals, stand together, and make any contribution we can to get our nation through this crisis.

 When NPOs close or scale back their activities because of a lack of funding, it’s our most vulnerable communities that suffer: women, children, the elderly, the infirm.
 And now, with children having to stay home from school, and parents losing income by not being able to work as a result of Coronavirus prevention measures, the demand for the support provided by our NPO community is going to grow exponentially.

 We take hope from the fact that, despite the tough economic landscape, South African people and businesses are generous.
 While the reality of our subdued economy will continue to influence the social investment spend of business and corporates, we’re convinced that if we all truly commit ourselves to our country through a financial contribution or volunteer work, the results will be transformational.

 View the Nation Builder BackaBuddy Campaign here.

 Or deposit to the Nation Builder Trust account:

 First National Bank